inverse-inc/packetfence/t/venom/pfservers/wired_mac_auth/TESTSUITE.md

 - assign the role headless_device without unreg date
 - add a notes
 1. Create connection profile with specific filter Ethernet-NoEAP and unreg_on_accounting_stop
+1. Configure MAC authentication and dynamic VLAN on dot1x interface on
-1. Send a MAC Auth RADIUS request to PacketFence from switch01
+   switch01: will trigger a RADIUS request
 1. Check RADIUS audit log for node01
 1. Check data received from accounting: Start
 1. Check VLAN assigned to node01 *on* switch01
 1. Check Internet access *on* node01

 ## Teardown steps
-1. Send a RADIUS accounting stop request from switch01 to PacketFence in order to close locationlog => ifdown
+1. Unconfigure switch port and dynamic VLAN: will trigger a RADIUS accounting stop and close locationlog
 1. Verify that node is unregistered
 1. Verify that latest locationlog is closed
 1. Delete node by running pfmon node_cleanup